sanko/At.pm/README.md

 # DESCRIPTION

-The AT Protocol is a 'social networking technology created to power the next generation of social applications.'
-At.pm currently supports session creation and simple text posts.
-It's like day two, so...
+The AT Protocol is a "social networking technology created to power the next generation of social applications."

-At.pm uses perl's new class system which requires perl 5.38.x or better.
+At.pm uses perl's new class system which requires perl 5.38.x or better and, like the protocol itself, is still under development.

 ## At::Bluesky

-At::Bluesky is a subclass with the host set to `https://bluesky.social` and all the lexicon extensions related to the social networking site included.
+At::Bluesky is a subclass with the host set to `https://bluesky.social` and all the lexicon related to the social networking site included.

 ## App Passwords